Mr-Smyth/circles/Testing.md

     ***!
 This is not entirely desirable in all cases***, so to allow for changing of parents to a different parent, a reset parents button would need to be developed and used, to reset any links between existing parents and the person.
     Then return a blank for for editing.
+* :hammer: TEST:
+    * Click submit without filling in the form.
+* :clipboard: RESULT:
+    * The form did not submit, and an indicator from the HTML Validation displayed to indicate the issue.

 ### Final Testing: